Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 The good news is we can parse the JSON string to extract the necessary data in both cases.

 Keep in mind that there are situations in which these solutions are inapplicable.
-For such websites, you can use headless browsers to render the page and extract your needed data.
+For such websites, you can use headless browsers to render the page and extract the data you need.

 The alternatives to crawling dynamic web pages with Python are: